sascommunities/sas-hackathon-boot-camp-2025/sentiment/sentimentAnalysis.md

 •	Create a data set and apply the sentiment Text Anlytics Models through REST requests using the sentimentAnalysis.applySent CAS action.
 •	Analyze the results in SAS Studio
 Step-by-step instructions
+Option 1=
 1. Download the Jupyter notebook for the use case from https://github.com/sascommunities/sas-hackathon-boot-camp-2025/blob/main/sentiment/text-analytics-sentiment-hack.ipynb.
+Another option is to copy the file from the /homes directory to the /data directory (Jupyter Hub connection instructions in step 2 below.)
 2. Log into the Jupyter environment at https://\<viyaserverurl\>/hub.
 3. Upload the notebook downloaded earlier into the /data directory.
 <img src="images/filesystem.png"/>